knpuniversity/ansible/knpu/ansistrano/assets-building.md

 ## Where to Build the Assets?

-So can we do this during deploy?
+So how can we do this during deploy?
 Well... we have a few options.
 First, you *could* decide to run these commands locally and commit those files to your repository.
 That makes deploying easy... but you need to remember to run this command before each deploy.
 And committing built files to your repo is a bummer.
 This is an easy, but